AndersonFrossard/karoua_youtube_download_gui/readme.md

 ## Standalone executable for Windows:

-Perhaps you do not have python installed or you cant install python in your machine and just want a fast way to get things running.
+Perhaps you just want a fast way to get things running.
 The standalone executable will suit you well.
 <ul>
-	<li>Download the zip file, unzip it into a new folder</li>
+	<li>Download the zip file</li>
 	<li>Check  integrity of zip file's content (optional)</li>
+	<li>Unzip the zip file into a new folder</li>
+	<li>Check CRC of its content (optional)
 	<li>Double click on youtube_download.exe </li>
 </ul>

 ### How to check the zipfile has not been tampered with:

-#### First, you need to download my pgp public key and  check if my public key has not been hacked or tampered with.
+First, you need to download my pgp public key and  check if my public key has not been hacked or tampered with.
 In order to do that, you should download my public pgp key from two different sources.
 They must be the same.
 If they are the same and have not been revoked, good, the key is valid and secure for use.

 #### Visit the following address: